poshjosh/chinomsoikwuagwu.com/2018/12/14/Automate-deployment-of-Jenkins-to-AWS_Part-2_Full-automation_Single-EC2-instance.md

 You can download the file for the above `.json` config [here](https://github.com/poshjosh/automate-jenkins-to-aws/blob/master/packer.json)

 __Notes on packer config__

+- We use `t3a.large` as `t2.micro` etc does not have enough capacity for both jenkins and sonarqube.

 - With the `provisioners.type = file` we are copying files/directories from
 our local machine to the remote server.